m-mizutani/ghnotify/README.md

 Deploy `ghnotify` to your environment and prepare URL that can be accessed from public internet.
 I recommend [Cloud Run](https://cloud.google.com/run) of Google Cloud in the use case.

 When deploying `ghnotify`, I recommend to generate and use *Webhook secret* value.
 Please prepare random token and provide it to `--webhook-secret`.

+Callback endpoint will be `http://{hostname}:4080/webhook/github`.
+You can change port number by `--addr` option.

 #### Create a new GitHub App